jeremy9959/Mathematics-for-Machine-Learning/chapters/04-naive-bayes.md

-If a review has an associated feature vector $f=(f_1,\ldots, f_k)$, then by independence the probability of that feature vector ocurring within one of the $\pm$ classes is
+If a review has an associated feature vector $f=(f_1,\ldots, f_k)$, then by independence the probability of that feature vector occurring within one of the $\pm$ classes is
 $$
 P(f|\pm) = \prod_{i: f_{i}=1} P(w_{i}|\pm)\prod_{i: f_{i}=0}(1-P(w_{i}|\pm))
 $$